-Mr. Peter joined Doha Bank in 2019 as Chief Operating Officer.
-He has experience of more than 22 years as he worked in several banks and financial institutions before joining Doha Bank.
+Mr. Fawad Ishaq joined Doha Bank in 2023 as Chief Treasury and Investments Officer.
+He has more than 18 years of experience in several banking and financial institutions before joining Doha Bank.

-Mr. Peter holds a Bachelor's Degree in Electronic Engineering.
+Mr. Fawad Ishaq holds a PhD in Economics.